Briansim74/Automated-Delta-Hedging-Replicating-Portfolio/README.md

 # Automated-Delta-Hedging-Replicating-Portfolio

 In this notebook, I will describe the processes of creating an Automated Delta Hedging Replicating Portfolio of shorting an NVDA European call option by trading in the underlying stock and bank account.
+The portfolio strategy I am attempting to create would be a short gamma / short vega / receiving theta portfolio.
+In this portfolio, I expect the market within this period to have small moves, thus hedging this portfolio from losses due to short gamma / short vega exposure.
+Theta can be collected from the shorted call, and holding this portfolio till maturity.

 <br/>